GNOME/librsvg/COMPILING.md

 Compiling librsvg
 =================

-**For the impatient:**

-First, install librsvg's dependencies; see ["Installing dependencies for building"](#installing-dependencies-for-building) below for instructions for various operating systems.

-For everyday hacking, librsvg looks like a regular Rust project.
-You can `cargo build` to compile the main user-visible artifact for the `rsvg-convert` program:

-* `cargo build --release` - will compile `rsvg-convert` and put it in `./target/release/rsvg-convert`.
-You can use that binary directly.
-  If you need a debug build, use `cargo build --debug` instead; note that debug binaries run *much* slower!

-* `cargo test` - this runs almost all of librsvg's test suite, which includes the Rust API and `rsvg-convert`, and is enough for regular hacking.
-The full test suite includes tests for the C API; see the section "Compiling the C API" below.

-* `cargo doc` - will produce the documentation for the Rust crate.

 # Detailed compilation instructions

 A full build of librsvg requires [autotools].
 A full build will produce these: